markyoder/wasp_clone/wasphive/README.md

 ### InputTmpl Assistance Details

-The ***Input Template*** rule is used by the NEAMS Workbench to pick which ***Template File*** to use for autocompletion.
-For example, if a context has `InputTmpl = MyCustomTemplate` then a template named `MyCustomTemplate.tmpl` in the template directory provided by a NEAMS Workbench ***Grammar File*** will be used for autocompletion. ***Template Files*** and ***Grammars Files*** are beyond the scope of this document, but they can be referenced in their own documentation.
+The ***Input Template*** rule may be used by an input generation application to pick which ***Template File*** to use for autocompletion.
+For example, if a context has `InputTmpl = MyCustomTemplate` then a template named `MyCustomTemplate.tmpl` may be used by the application for autocompletion.

 ### InputName Assistance Details

 The ***Input Name*** rule is used by the NEAMS Workbench to override the name of the actual node that the template provided by `InputTmpl` uses for autocompletion, if desired.
-For example, if the name of an element in the input hierarchy is `something_one` (therefore the name in the schema must be the same), but a template named `MySomething.tmpl` should use the name `something_two` instead for autocompletion, then `something_one` can be overridden via:
+For example, if the name of an element in the input hierarchy is `something_one`, then the name in the schema must be the same, but a template named `MySomething.tmpl` should use the name `something_two` instead for autocompletion, then `something_one` can be overridden via:
 ```javascript
     something_one{
 	    InputName = "something_two"